ss3sim/ss3sim/README.md

 Through this strategy you could run the second set (after running bias adjustment) using parallel processing or on separate machines.

-You can run multiple scenarios in sequence by expanding the vector or values passed to `scenarios`.
+You can run multiple scenarios in sequence by expanding the vector of values passed to `scenarios`.

 Putting `SS3` in your path